hackutd/jury/docs/docs/usage/admin/configuration.md

 - **Export Rankings** - Exports only the judges and their individual rankings of projects
 - **Export by Challenges** - Exports a zip file, with each CSV file containing only the projects that submitted to a specific challenge; each CSV will be titled with that challenge name

-### Reset Database
+### Reset Data

+At the bottom of the settings page, there are multiple ways to reset data in Jury:

+- **Clear Rankings and Stars**: This will remove all rankings that judges have made but keep all other info (judges, projects, settings).
+- **Clear Judging Data**: On top of removing scores, this will also remove all views and judging progress, resetting Jury to right before judging started.
+- **Delete all Projects**: This will delete all projects, judging data, and flags.
+It will not delete settings and judges.
+- **Delete all Judges**: This will delete all judges, judging data, and flags.
+It will not delete settings and projects.
-This button will reset the database.
+- **Drop Database**: This button will reset the database.
 It's pretty destructive, so obviously do not click it unless you are sure you want to COMPLETELY CLEAR Jury!!!